 4. Ethical business

 Generation Z pay more attention to the business practices their purchase supports, and are more likely to shop elsewhere if they have concerns about your social and environmental impact, or the way you treat your employees.
 Customers are more aware of these issues than they are often given credit for, so this should be taken seriously.
 For example, this year almost one in five 16 to 24 year olds said their decision to avoid Amazon and shop elsewhere was influenced by brand ethics.

-This scrutiny can extend to every business whose products you sell, and every company involved in your supply chain, so take care to avoid working with organizations with a reputation for environmentally-unfriendly practices or poor working conditions.
+This scrutiny can extend to every business whose products you sell, and every company involved in your ecommerce supply chain, so take care to avoid working with organizations with a reputation for environmentally-unfriendly practices or poor working conditions.

 Generation Z wants to support businesses that support the community, both locally and online.
 Get involved with community and charity events and organizations, and use your marketing platform to promote great causes.
 Showing you care about more than just selling your products is popular with any generation.

 Generation Z has less faith in traditional employment than previous generations, instead aspiring to be self-employed, start businesses and create their own means of income.
 As a result, many aspire to and seek out content offering an entrepreneurial perspective.
 Appeal to this mindset with articles, videos and social media posts focusing on self-empowerment and improvement.

 Generation Z shoppers are also self-educating, with an appreciation for the opportunities to learn new skills the internet offers.
 Discussing how your business and industry operates, and the reasons behind your methods, will draw the attention of those looking to start their own business one day.
 Content aimed at small businesses and startups can be particularly appealing, as due to their age, most will still be in the very early stages of their business.